 HACC offers many different degree, certificate and diploma programs.
 With very few exceptions, these programs are eligible for financial aid.
-However, there are some programs or coursework which have financial aid limitations imposed by the Dept. of Education or the State Grant agency.
+However, there are some programs or coursework have financial aid limitations imposed by the U.S. Department of Education or the State Grant agency.

 ESL classes are eligible for Federal financial aid.
-For PHEAA Grant purposes, ESL courses count as remedial courses.
+For PA State Grant (PHEAA) purposes, ESL courses count as developmental courses.